Rhodes-CS-Department/website/curriculum/overview.md

 ## Next steps

-Once you have completed Computer Science 141 and 142, you should think about taking Computer Science 241, which focuses on Data Structures and Algorithms, and completes the introductory three-course programming sequence.
+Once you have completed Computer Science 141 and 142, you should think about taking Computer Science 172, followed by Computer Science 241 and Computer Science 251.
-Other lower-level courses required for both the major and minor are COMP 231 and COMP 172.
-Once you are done with the lower-level courses, you can explore our upper-level electives .
+Most upper-level electives require either COMP 241 or COMP 251 as a prerequisite, so we encourage students to complete those courses as soon as possible.

 - Learn more about the requirements for our [major and minor](major-and-minor.html).
 - Take a look at our [course descriptions](course-descriptions.html).